bukka/php-fann/README.md

 git clone https://github.com/bukka/php-fann.git
 ```

-Before you start installation make sure that libfann is installed on your system.
-It's part of the main repository for the most distros (search for `fann`).
+Before you start installation make sure that `libfann` is installed on your system.
+It's part of the main repository in the most Linux distributions (search for `fann`).
 If not you need to install it first.
 Either download it from the [official site](http://leenissen.dk/fann/wp/) or get it from your distro repository.
 For example in Fedora:
 ```
 sudo yum install fann-devel
 ```
-Then go to created source directory and compile the extension.
-You need to have php development package installed (the `phize` must be available).
+Then go to the created source directory and compile the extension.
+You need to have a php development package installed (command `phpize` must be available).
 ```
 cd php-fann
 phpize